-- ° Can reduce your overall network scanning overhead. - ° Relies on local host resources, where performance overhead is minimal. - Reduces network bandwidth need, which is important for remote facilities connected by slow networks. - Removes the challenge of scanning systems over segmented or complex networks. - Minimizes maintenance, because Tenable Nessus Agents can update automatically without a reboot or end-user interaction. - ° Large-scale concurrent agent scans can run with little network impact. - Easy deployment and installation: - You can install and operate Tenable Nessus Agents on all major operating systems. - You can install Tenable Nessus Agents anywhere, including transient endpoints like laptops.
+- ° Can reduce your overall network scanning overhead. - ° Relies on local host resources, where performance overhead is minimal. - Reduces network bandwidth need, which is important for remote facilities connected by slow networks. - ° Removes the challenge of scanning systems over segmented or complex networks. - Minimizes maintenance, because Tenable Agents can update automatically without a reboot or end-user interaction. - Large-scale concurrent agent scans can run with little network impact. - Easy deployment and installation: - You can install and operate Tenable Agents on all major operating systems. - ° You can install Tenable Agents anywhere, including transient endpoints like laptops. - You can deploy Tenable Agents using software management systems such as Microsoft's System Center Configuration Manager (SCCM).

-° You can deploy Tenable Nessus Agents using software management systems such as Microsoft's System Center Configuration Manager (SCCM).
+Agents are not designed to perform network checks, so certain plugins items cannot be checked or obtained if you deploy only agent scans.
+Combining network scans with agent-based scanning eliminates this gap.

-- Network checks-Agents are not designed to perform network checks, so certain plugins items cannot be checked or obtained if you deploy only agent scans.
-Combining traditional scans with agent-based scanning eliminates this gap. - Remote connectivity-Agents miss things that can only be performed through remote connectivity, such as logging into a DB server, trying default credentials (brute force), traffic-related enumeration, etc.
+- Agents miss things that can only be performed through remote connectivity, such as logging into a DB server, trying default credentials (brute force), or traffic-related enumeration. - In situations where the agent is not allowed sufficient time for plugin updates to finish before a scan (for example, if the agent host is turned off), the agent can run scans with a dated plugin set.
+This is because a scheduled scan can take priority over plugin updates if it has started before the plugin update completes.